-Figure 3: The number of independent and significant interaction terms under an additive model (y-axis) with respect to the genomic inflation factor in the simulation (x-axis).
-This graph summarises the results from 40,000 simulations which were binned into 30 classes (x-axis) based on the genomic inflation factor of the experiment.
+Figure 3: The number of independent and significant interaction terms under an additive model (y-axis) with respect to the variance explained at the additive cis locus in the simulation (x-axis).
+Rows of plots represent different simulation scenarios as depicted in Figure 2 and described in the methods.
+For visual clarity we binned the x-axis variable into 30 classes.
 Each box represents the distribution of the number of discoveries for simulations within those bins.